 Dutch labour law and work contracts

 Dutch employment law is extensive, covering issues such as trial periods, temporary contracts, paid vacation, notice and dismissal and minimum wage.
-This step-by-step-guide by the Dutch government has detailed information about many of the factors involved with hiring employees, such as payroll and contracts.
+This checklist from the Dutch government has information about many of the factors involved with hiring employees, such as visas and contracts.
 For example, a work contract specifies the employee’s salary, outlines working hours and rest times and indicates arrangement of an employee pension scheme.
 Contracts can be fixed-term or permanent, but there is a limit on how long an employee can be working on temporary contracts – they automatically enter into permanent employment starting with the fourth consecutive contract or after two years, whichever comes first.

 Hiring talent from abroad